gburin/mycoDiversif/README.md

 # "Seed plant families with diverse mycorrhizal states have higher diversification rates"

-Codes and data for Mujica et al. Link to the preprint will be available soon.
+Codes and data for Mujica et al. You can access the preprint @ [bioRxiv](https://www.biorxiv.org/content/10.1101/824441v1).

 ## Instructions to reproduce the manuscript